-The California regional conservation strategy uses the combined results of the viability and threats assessments in the 2012 California Assessment, collaborative input from partners and stakeholders, and drainage specific needs assessments to develop implementation plans for each Regional Management Unit (RMU).
-These plans will identify specific conservation efforts, knowledge gaps, and key implementation projects that will reduce risks to Pacific Lamprey within each of California's seven RMUs and their component HUC watersheds, thereby promoting the conservation and management of Pacific Lamprey both locally and range-wide through collaborative solutions.
-They are intended to provide a tool for managers and conservation biologists to guide conservation efforts, prioritize projects, and monitor progress.
+The California regional conservation strategy uses the combined results of the viability and threats assessments in the 2012, 2018 and 2022 California Assessments to develop implementation plans for each Regional Management Unit (RMU).
+These plans will identify specific conservation efforts, knowledge gaps and key implementation projects that we believe will reduce risks to Pacific Lamprey within each of California's seven RMU's and their component HUC watersheds, thereby promoting the conservation and management of Pacific Lamprey both locally and range-wide.
+They are intended to provide a tool to managers and conservation biologists to guide conservation efforts, prioritize projects, and monitor progress.
 Ultimately, the various subregional plans will be incorporated into a regional plan for the whole of California and coordinated with implementation efforts in other regions.